charlescol/nestjs-template-typeorm/README.md

 # NestJS Template

-This project is a template for NestJS, tailored for integration with Postgres and a Bitbucket pipelines.
+This project is a template for NestJS, tailored for integration with Postgres and a Bitbucket pipeline.
 It offers a robust starting point and includes fundamental unit tests and end-to-end tests, exemplified through a simple "Hello World" function located in the main application module.

 ## Dependencies Overview